 I began to climb back down, only for him to say, “Come on up.”

-“Sorry about the work we’ve given you,” Wilhelm said softly.
+“Sorry about the work we’ve given you,” Wilhelm said softly, breaking me out of my reverie.
 “I can only imagine what it must be like to feel so…”

 “Useless?”
 I offered.